By: Kendall Jones on May 28th, 2021

 Beat the Heat: Keeping Cool at the Construction Site

-Technically, the first day of summer doesn't arrive until next Monday when the summer solstice occurs, but parts of the country have already seen record or near-record highs this month.
+Technically, the first day of meteorological summer doesn't arrive until next Tuesday when, but parts of the country have already seen record or near-record highs this month.
 The folks over at the National Oceanic and Atmospheric Administration (NOAA) are predicting a hotter than normal summer for most parts of the country.
 The dog days of summer will soon be upon us and the higher temperatures bring with it the danger of suffering heat-related illnesses at the construction site.
-Construction workers are at a high risk for heat-related illnesses due to the strenuous nature of their jobs and prolonged exposure to the heat and humidity brought on during the summer months.
+Construction workers are at high risk for heat-related illnesses due to the strenuous nature of their jobs and prolonged exposure to the heat and humidity brought on during the summer months.

 The risk is increased for workers where the temperature can reach higher than the outside air temperature such as those performing roof work, road construction or doing interior work on a building with no air conditioning and poor ventilation.
 We’ve compiled a list of tips and tricks to beat the heat at the construction site this summer.